kalhorghazal/Google-Scholar-Paper/README.md

-# Google-Scholar-Paper
+# Google Scholar Paper

-This repository contains the datasets of 850,827 authors of Google Scholar we collected in 2021 and analyzed in this paper:
+This repository contains the Python and R scripts written to analyze the datasets of 850,827 authors of Google Scholar we collected in 2021 for this paper:

 Title: "A new insight to the analysis of co-authorship in Google Scholar"